3 Big Tech CEOs, 3 ways of spinning privacy

 Pichai didn’t say that flat out, but rather focused on clearly demonstrating the value users get from Google.
 Then he and his executives rattled off a long list of features and new products, and most would agree it was impressive.
 The features, like the added capabilities in Assistant, seem like the result of a tech company listening well to the wants and needs of people, not just productizing some gee-whiz technology.

-He also makes the point that some of the data Google gathers directly improve the usefulness of the products.
+He also makes the point that some of the data Google gathers directly improves the usefulness of the products.
 In Maps, for instance, if the app knows where your home is, it can tell you how long it’ll take you to get through the traffic on the way.

 Pichai also announced some new privacy measures, like new ways to limit how advertisers track users in the Chrome browser, and some new ways of controlling or removing data from Google’s graph.
 Only after these features are released will we know how significant they are, but there are some important caveats: blocking web cookies, as Chrome already allows users to do, doesn’t stop Google from tracking users across its services; and removing data from Google won’t necessarily delete the inferences the company has already made about you.
 And, as others have pointed out, as long as these features remain opt-in, most users won’t take advantage of them.